wirthhorn/ocr-middleware/README.md

 1. Create empty Gitlab repository and clone to your computer
 2. Add "upstream remote" to your gitlab repo with `git remote add upstream https://github.com/user/repo`
-3. Fetch and pull from the upstream to follow changes with `git pull upstream main`
+3. Fetch and pull from the upstream to follow changes with `git pull upstream main --rebase`
 4. Push your changes to your own gitlab repository with `git push origin main`.
 Use `git push -u origin main` the first time to lock default remote location of `git push`.

 Verify your settings: